Jlian2022/CHAT-SYSTEM/README.md

 Students are required to create a chat application in C following the client/server architecture and the concepts of socket programming.
-The chart application should support multiple users who can join the chat room.
+The chat application should support multiple users who can join the chat room.
 If a user sends a message, everyone in the chatroom should receive the message.